 One popular way to end the Pineapple Mountain Hike is to continue down Castle Peak Range Road, turn right on Nim Wan Road, and finish at Pak Nai Beach.
 The beach is an extremely popular location to watch the sunset, and even see Shenzhen right across the bay.
 And then after the sunset, catch the green minibus 33 back to Yuen Long.

-Or you could simply trace your steps back to San Wai or Leung King, like we did.
+Or you could simply trace your steps back to San Wai or Leung King, as we did.
 Fortunately, we saw a very pretty sunset on our way back without having to go to Pak Nai Beach.

 Por Lo Shan Hike Guide